William Hoapili Kaʻauwai

 William Hoapili Kaʻauwai (c.
 1835 – March 30, 1874) was a Hawaiian high chief and politician, and religious deacon of the Kingdom of Hawaii.
 He served two terms as a member of the House of Representatives of the Legislature of the Kingdom in 1862 and 1870.
-He became the only Native Hawaiian to be ordained a priest of the Anglican Church of Hawaii and traveled with its founder Queen Emma to Europe between 1865 and 1866, circumnavigating the globe upon his return eastward via New Zealand.
+He became the only Native Hawaiian to be ordained a deacon of the Anglican Church of Hawaii and traveled with its founder Queen Emma to Europe between 1865 and 1866, circumnavigating the globe upon his return eastward via New Zealand.

 Early life

 Kaʻauwai was born c.
 1835, as the second son of Zorobabela Kaʻauwai and Kalanikauleleiaiwi III.
 His father was a successful Hawaiian politician, judge and entrepreneur who owed his rise to prominence to High Chief Hoapili, a trusted friend and companion of King Kamehameha I and the Governor of Maui, who became the child's namesake.
 Through his mother, he descended from the ancient Hawaiian Mōʻī of Maui, Piʻilani.
 His mother was also a relative of Governor Hoapili.
 He had three siblings: David Kahalekula Kaʻauwai (1835–1856), George Kaleiwohi Kaʻauwai (1843–1883) and a sister who died in infancy before 1848.
 His niece became Princess Elizabeth Kahanu Kalanianaʻole, wife of Prince Jonah Kūhiō Kalanianaʻole, the second Congressional Delegate from the Territory of Hawaii.